adam24exe/PwrDeauther/README.md

   - https://github.com/125K/ESP8266_WiFi_Captive_Portal

 ## Disclaimer
-This project is for testing and educational purposes.
-Use it only against your own networks and devices.
-I don't take any responsibility for what you do with this program.
+This project is intended for testing and educational purposes only.
+Please use it responsibly and only on networks and devices you own.
+I do not take any responsibility for misuse of this program.